damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 ## Denver

-Our local hosts [Phil] and [Josh] were determined to show us the best Denver had to offer.
-[Drew] joined our party too.
+[Drew] braved a turbulent flight from Nebraska to join us in Denver, where locals [Josh] and [Phil] were determined to show us the best the city had to offer.
 They tried to take us to a Rockies game, which unfortunately was rained out.
 We made the best of it by going to a local developer meetup.
 Phil and Josh welcomed us to their local WeWork and once we needed a change of scenery we moved to the bar downstairs, where we were shockingly productive,